michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 1. AND while Apolu was in Kurinthos, Paulos itinerated through the upper countries unto Ephesos; and he asked those disciples whom he found there,

-2. Have you received the Spirit of Holiness fromthe time that you believed?
-They answered and said to him, It hath not been heard by us whether there be the Spirit.
+2. Have you received the Spirit of Holiness from

 3. He saith to them, And into what were you baptized?
 They said, Into the baptism of Juhanon.